BeyondTheClouds/enoslib/docs/tutorials/using-tasks.rst

 Tutorial 3 - Using the Tasks API
 ================================

+In this tutorial, you will learn how to organize your code into tasks and integrate it with a command line interface.

-Let's consider the following use case :
+For the sake of illustration, let's consider the following scenario:

 - Get machines from vagrant
-- Apply some network constraints
+- Apply some network constraints between your machines
 - Validate those network constraints

 Installation